 Open skills: sports such as Netball, Football, and Hockey involve open skills.
-The environment is constantly changing and so movements have to be continually adapted.
-Skills are predominantly perceptual and externally paced, for example a pass in football.
+Skills are predominantly perceptual and externally paced, for example, a pass in football.
+The environment is continually changing, so movements have to be often adapted.

 Closed skills.
-These skills take place in a stable, predictable environment and the performer knows exactly what to do and when.
-Skills are not affected by the environment and movements follow set patterns and have a clear beginning and end.
-The skills tend to be self-paced, for example a free throw in Basketball, and serving in Squash or Tennis.
+These skills occur in a stable, predictable environment, and the performer knows what to do and when.
+Skills are not affected by the environment; movements follow set patterns and have a clear beginning and end.
+The skills tend to be self-paced, for example, a free throw in Basketball and serving in Squash or Tennis.

-Knapp (1967) suggests that skills can fit on a continuum between open and closed.
+Knapp (1967) suggests that skills can fit a continuum between open and closed.

 The External and Internal Paced Continuum (Galligan 2000)

-This continuum is concerned with the timing of movements (often used with the open-closed continuum) - internal and external paced skills.
+This continuum is concerned with movements' timing (often used with the open-closed continuum) - internal and external paced skills.

 Internally paced or self-paced skills: the performer controls the rate at which the skill is executed.
 These skills are usually closed skills. i.e. javelin throw, discus.

 Externally paced skills: the environment, which may include opponents, controls the rate of performing the skill.
-The performer must pay attention to external events in order to control his/her rate of movement.
-These skills involve reaction, and are usually open skills. i.e. in ball games the performer must time his actions with the actions of other players and the ball.
+The performer must pay attention to external events to control their movement speed.
+These skills involve reaction and are usually open skills. i.e. in ball games, the performer must time his actions with the actions of other players and the ball.